jgreely/yomitori/README.md

 * yt2html: convert to HTML with ruby tags and jQueryUI-based tooltips
 * dvicleanruby: use dviasm.py to strip furigana that appear more than once per page.
-* ytvocab: extract a vocabulary list from a document, incorporating page-number information from the upLaTeX .aux file.
+* ytvocab: extract a vocabulary list from a document, optionally incorporating page-number information from the upLaTeX .aux file.
+  Normal text output can be pasted into Word/LibreOffice and converted to a table.
 * ytdegloss: strip all embedded readings and glosses from a file;
   useful for comparing versions of a document.
 * Yomitori.pm: utility functions